Dennis Watkins

-Biography
+Early life

 Dennis Watkins was born in Dallas, TX.
 He is the second in a family of four brothers.
 His grandfather, Ed Watkins, was a local magician who worked as the lead demonstrator at a storefront magic shop called Douglas Magicland in Dallas for 30 years.
 Around age 7, Watkins began studying sleight-of-hand under the instruction of his grandfather, Ed.

-In 2001, Watkins graduated from SMU Meadows School of the Arts in Dallas, TX, where he received the Hunt Leadership Scholars Award.
+In 2001, Watkins graduated from Southern Methodist University's Meadows School of the Arts in Dallas, TX, where he received the Hunt Leadership Scholars Award.
 He also spent a year training at the British American Drama Academy.

+Career

 The House Theatre of Chicago

 Dennis Watkins is a Founding Company Member with The House Theatre of Chicago, where he originated the role of Harry Houdini in Death and Harry Houdini, a play written and directed by Artistic Director Nathan Allen.
 Portraying Houdini in all 7 sold-out runs of the show, Watkins recreated some of Houdini's feats, including escaping the Water Torture Cell.
 Watkins received a Joseph Jefferson Award for his work on the show in 2012.
 Death and Harry Houdini returned to The Adrienne Arsht Center in Miami, Florida in the spring of 2017.

+The Magic Parlour

+Watkins created The Magic Parlour, an intimate magic and mentalism performance that began at the Palmer House Hilton in Chicago on New Year's Eve 2011.
+The production ran at the hotel for more than a decade before relocating in 2023 to a custom-built venue beneath Petterino's restaurant in partnership with Goodman Theatre.
+The new venue includes The Magic Parlour theater and an adjoining after-show performance space called the Encore Room.

+In 2023, The Magic Parlour moved from the Palmer House Hilton to a dedicated venue beneath Petterino's restaurant in Chicago's Loop.
+The move was developed through a partnership between Watkins' Chicago Magic Company, Goodman Theatre, and Petterino's.

+Personal life

+Watkins lives in Oak Park, Illinois.
+He is married to Sean Kelly, with whom he has two adopted children.